Jdecarheil/brewers-diary-platform/web/README.md

 - _Functional components to use upper camel._
 - _Where code can be reused, it should be included at the highest "relevant" directory_
 - _Unit tests accross the logic and accross all components_
-- _dependencies not referenced in code to be installed globally via shell setup script_
+- _Dependencies not referenced in code to be installed globally via shell setup script_
-- _types to be used over interfaces where it makes sense_
+- _Types to be used over interfaces where it makes sense_

 # Testing